-Freezing and cold chains are very much needed to protect our food from spoilage and saving our country from huge losses.
-Therefore, it is imperative to understand the importance of freezing and maintaining a cold chain in the production of processed frozen foods writes O.S Gautam
+Freezing and cold chains are very much needed to protect food spoilage and saving our country from huge losses.
+Therefore, it is imperative to understand the importance of freezing and maintaining a cold chain in the food production and distribution of frozen foods writes O.S Gautam

 We lose a whopping 30% of our total produce as waste due to spoilage.
 The tropical climate, poor handling practices, poor hygiene, lack of infrastructure, lack of cold chain, lack of technical knowledge and technological advancements in food processing are some of the attributes for such losses.
-Freezing and cold chains are very much needed to protect our food from spoilage and saving our country from huge losses.
+Freezing and cold chain in food production and distribution are very much needed to protect our food from spoilage and saving our country from huge losses.
 These are very much needed in today’s context.

-It is imperative to understand the importance of freezing and maintaining a cold chain in production of processed frozen foods.
+It is imperative to understand the importance of freezing and maintaining a cold chain in food production and distribution.
 It is also desired to know why it is needed and how it works.
 Let us first understand what spoilage is and how it happens-

 Any commodity or food product spoils in the following three ways:

-Seafood immediately after catch are considered free from pathogenic contamination.
+Seafood immediately after catch is considered free from pathogenic contamination.
 This is a generalized concept and has several exceptions.

 There are various species of salt-loving pathogenic microorganisms who live and multiply in saline environments (Vibrio paraheamolyticus).
-Sea foods get contaminated from pathogenic organisms during their handling by fishermen either in the boats or in the landing centers or beaches or from dirty contaminated contact surfaces, during transport, processing plants, storage facilities, processing workers etc.
+Seafood get contaminated from pathogenic organisms during their handling by fishermen either in the boats or in the landing centers or beaches or from dirty, contaminated contact surfaces, during transport, processing plants, storage facilities, processing workers etc.

 Saprophytic microorganisms, responsible for biodegradation of dead animals and plants, are present in all the environments and on the body surface of all the animals and plants.
 They live as commensals on the body surface without damaging the host and start working immediately after its death.